Run, maintain, repeat.

 4. Change/ Maintain The filters Regularly

 For other non-cleanable filters like HEPA and carbon filters, replace them according to the interval time or when the filter change indicator light is lit.
 After replacing the filter, remember to reset the filter indicator.
 Do not attempt to clean the filter as it may permanently damage the dense fibrous materials.
-Above all else, read and follow the manufacturer’s instructional manual on how to maintain the air purifier.
+Above all else, read and follow the manufacturer’s instructional manual on maintaining the air purifier.

 5. Clean The Air Purifier’s Sensor